 I understand that Kauri Ruakaka denies doing any digging in the vicinity of the pipe... although I don't believe that elminiates the possiblity that they paid someone else to do the digging under contract...
 Interesting.

 It's worth pointing out that another Director of Oravida (according to their website at least) a couple months ago is none other than Judith Collins' husband David Wong Tung, and that Oravida have been very generous to the National Party...
-Also, Mr Wong Tung resigned as a Director of Kauri Ruakaka on 1 July 2017 (according to the Companies Office website).
+Also, Mr Wong Tung resigned as a Director of Kauri Ruakaka on 1 July 2017 (according to the Companies Office website) - for the record, I believe that's after the contractor allegedly dinged the pipe, but before it actually ruptured.
 Hmmm.

 All very interesting, and, I'm sure all totally coincidental...
-(I'm also told that MPI ceased to record logging permits in 2011, oddly enough) but there seems to be quite a lot of opportunity for improper dealings in that mix.
+(I'm also told that MPI ceased to record logging permits in 2011, under a National Government, oddly enough) but there seems to be quite a lot of opportunity for improper dealings in that mix.
 I think this warrants further investigation.

 Hmm - this article's interesting.